betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelKellyStake.md

 "")
 ```

-- **ISBLANK(InPlay):** checking whether the event has gone in play - as odds change so much in the run we only want to use this strategy pre-play.
-If cell G1 in the Bet Angel worksheet (named "InPlay") is blank it means it's not displaying the 'in-play' flag, so it's safe to place bets.
+- **Not in play:** checking whether the event has gone in play - as odds change so much in the run we only want to use this strategy pre-play.
+If this cell is blank it means it's not displaying the 'in-play' flag, so it's safe to place bets.
 We appreciate that greyhound races don't go in play, but we wanted this check in place anyway in case we (or you!) wanted to use a version of this strategy on horse racing in the future.

 ``` excel hl_lines="7"
 =IF(